Leaves and Returns

 To leave RPI in good standing please complete the following:

-1. Contact your Support Dean to obtain a copy of the request form.
+1. Contact a Support Dean to obtain a copy of the request form.

 2. Complete the leave of absence request form.

-3. Submit the form via email to your Support Dean.
+3. Submit the form via email to a Support Dean.

-4. Make an appointment with your Support Dean to review the form and complete your exit interview.
+4. Make an appointment with a Support Dean to review the form and complete your exit interview.

 Email doso@rpi.edu.